sv-giampa/JauntyC/README.md

 the JointyC Definition Language, the parser of the designed language will be re-compiled at every construction.
 The creation of the parser is moved at runtime and totally automated.
 The parser is compiled only at construction time, so the parsing proceed easily after that operation.
+Moreover a compiler can be serialized by using the standard serialization process of Java. thi process is useful if it is needed more preformance during the compiler loading, but it is required to build the compiler before the deployment phase of the project (it will not be built at runtime, but only loaded).
 The target, from the point of view of Software Engineering, is to write a parser according to its language specifics, and to modify it when the language specifics are changed or extended.
-More details over this process and other functionalities are described in the documentation.
+More details over this process and other functionalities are described in the documentation and in the wiki.

 ## 3. The analysis framework.